hydephp/develop/docs/digging-deeper/troubleshooting.md

 there might be some "gotchas" you might run into.
 Here are some I can think of, did you find a new one?
 Send a PR to [update the docs](https://github.com/hydephp/docs)!

-> Tip: You can run `php hyde validate` to run a series of tests to help you catch common issues.
+>info Tip: You can run `php hyde validate` to run a series of tests to help you catch common issues.
-{.info}

 ## General Tips